7 Ways to Volunteer This Thanksgiving and Help Your Community

 Don't forget to help out within your own family, too.

 If your Thanksgiving gathering is anything like my family's, year after year, there is always that same small group of people who seem to take on most of the day's preparation and serving.
 If that's the case for you, consider switching things up this year.
 Whether it's enlisting new helpers to orchestrate the grocery lists, cook the food, set the tables, or even take on most of the clean-up, what better way to show appreciation for these loved ones than by giving them a well-deserved break?
 This is a wonderful way to give thanks to your own family.
 (And a pro tip if you end up cooking the turkey: don't forget it needs days to thaw out, not just a couple of hours!)

 A few final suggestions . . .

 The best way to get started is by volunteering or donating whatever and wherever you can.
-Whether that's by collecting cans for your neighborhood food drive or distributing baked goods to people having to work on Thanksgiving (police officers, firefighters, animal-shelter staff, etc.), there is never a gesture that is too small.
+Whether that's by collecting cans for your neighborhood food drive or distributing baked goods to people having to work on Thanksgiving (essential workers, firefighters, animal-shelter staff, etc.), there is never a gesture that is too small.

 If you're ready to roll up your sleeves and show some love, check out sites such as VolunteerMatch for local opportunities near you.
-You can even search on your phone via the app GiveGab to find ways to get involved based upon your interests, availability, etc. And remember: the more flexible you are in your role for the day, the more indispensable you will be as a volunteer!
+And remember: the more flexible you are in your role for the day, the more indispensable you will be as a volunteer!